Putin the Practical Wants Ukraine Grain

 Photo of Vladimir Putin

-Putin: inscrutable yet exuding practicality.
+Putin: inscrutable yet exuding a cynical practicality.
 (CC BY-SA 2.0, Global Panorama)

 But let’s start with the conventional wisdom.
 Yes, Putin wants to pressure the West into preventing Ukraine from joining NATO, thereby keeping the alliance off Russia’s doorstep.
 Russia’s natural gas transmission to Europe would be a lot more profitable if they didn’t have to pipe the gas through tariff-charging Ukraine, too.
 Hundreds of miles of shoreline on the Sea of Azov with its rich sturgeon fishery doesn’t hurt, either (even with Crimea already grabbed).